olinjs/olinjs/lessons/05-client-jquery-ajax/README.md

 but writing any significant code within an HTML document would be silly.
 Instead we will reference a separate `.js` file in our HTML, similar to how we include CSS.

-Create a new file `main.js` in the `public/javascripts` directory, and paste in the following:
+Create a new file `main.js` in the `public/javascripts` directory of your forms app, and paste in the following:
 ```javascript
 console.log("hello world");
 ```